 Demo: The Movie

-Demo: The Movie is a 30-minute film that follows science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching.
+This 30-minute film follows science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching.
 The film tells an interesting story and aims to encourage secondary science teachers to think about how and why they use demonstrations in their teaching.

 Free demo videos & written guides

-As part of NSEW 2013, teachers and technicians nominated their favourite video demonstrations, and our judges chose the best six to be turned into video guides with accompanying written guides.
-Your favourite demonstrations are now high-quality video guides available here!
+Teachers and technicians nominated their favourite video demonstrations, and our judges chose the best six to be turned into video guides with accompanying written guides.

-Additional existing online video resources for great practical demonstration ideas
+Additional online video resources for great practical demonstration ideas

-- Practical physics, a partnership between the Institute of Physics and the Nuffield Foundation
+Practical Physics, a partnership between the Institute of Physics and the Nuffield Foundation.
+Practical activities designed for use in the classroom with 11- to 19-year-olds.

 If you have questions or comments, please get in touch: firstname.lastname@example.org